Pediatric Asthma Program

 Patients are referred to colleagues within the health center and partners in community agencies who provide additional assistance with food resources, housing, domestic violence, and other family needs.
 When appropriate, the coordinator conducts home visits to reinforce asthma teaching and to identify potential environmental hazards in the home.

-126 patients were served during FY2011.
-102 patients received patient education regarding ashtma triggers, symptoms, medications and more.
+During FY 2011. a total of 126 patents were served, with 102 patients receiving patient education regarding ashtma triggers, symptoms, medications and more.

 Several efforts were made to help improve the flow of asthmatic patients through the clinic.
 Patients with severe asthma were recruited to participate in Tune Up Clinics.
 Patients met with the doctor and participated in a group or individual educational session.
 122 providers participated and served 27 patients.